Next Start

 MMI’s program is unique in that students have the opportunity to train on products from leading marine manufacturers, including Honda Marine, Mercury Marine, Suzuki Marine, Volvo Penta and Yamaha Marine.
 Your training will include three-week, manufacturer-specific courses, where you’ll gain hands-on training specific to each brand.

-Whether you’ve grown up around the industry or have never worked on a boat before, MMI can provide you with the training you need to achieve your career goals.5 Along the way, you’ll have the support of passionate, caring instructors who are dedicated to your success.
+Whether you’ve grown up around the industry or have never worked on a boat before, MMI can provide you with the training you need to pursue a career.
+Along the way, you’ll have the support of passionate, caring instructors who are dedicated to your successful training.

 Start Training for Your Career

-The Marine Technician Specialist program begins every six weeks, and morning, afternoon and some evening classes are available to accommodate your schedule as you train.
+The Marine Technician Specialist program begins often, and morning, afternoon and some evening classes are available.
 To learn more, visit our website and request information to get in touch with one of our Admissions Representatives today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.